 - Cool brownie base completely before icing with mint filling.

-- To make mint filling: Cream butter.
+- To make the mint filling: Cream butter.
 Add icing sugar bit by bit and then cream and peppermint extract.
-Add more cream if filling is too stiff.
+Add more cream if the filling is too stiff.

 - Spread filling over cooled base.
 Refrigerate for 2 hours.

 - Make the glaze: melt chocolate and butter again over a double boiler.
 Drizzle glaze over cooled filling.
 Tilt the pan back and forth to cover the base.
 Stick it back in the fridge for a few hours.
 The top will have a gorgeous shine.

 - Cut into squares.
 The top will break a bit as you cut so use a very sharp knife for clean cuts.

 (Because it looks to be another grey one with clouds and rain.
 Perfect for snuggling.
 Don’t get the chocolate on the sheets)

 - Why Sting might not be the best choice for the NBA all-star halftime show, according to this Globe and Mail sports writer.

 - Why the rise of Silicon Valley North is fuelling a massive Canadian condo boom

 - Is it a desperate claw at the sinking ship that is network television?
 CBC is promising a look at Justin Trudeau that has never been done before.